oniony/TMSU/README.md

   *Note: this release changes how symbolic links are handled.
 See below.*

   * TMSU now compiles for Mac O/S. (Thanks to https://github.com/pguth.)
+  * The VFS no longer lists files alongside the tag directories under `tags`.
+    Instead there are `files` directories at each level, within which you can find the file set.
   * Symbolic links are now followed by default.
 This means that if you tag a symbolic link, the target file is tagged instead.
 To instruct TMSU to not follow symbolic links (previous behaviour) use the new --no-dereference